-Welcome to our next method profile!
+Welcome to our next method profile about The New Breed!
 Our previous entry focused on using ✦avid listening✦ in social enterprise.
 In operating any venture, everything flows from your approach, and identifying a proper method helps you effectively fulfill your team’s initiative.

 Together, we’ll be profiling interesting social enterprises to discuss an anchor method in their strive for social good.
 The term “anchor method” is to express the intentional and grounded nature of the approaches propelling a social enterprise forward.